JasonWong97/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Jiacheng Weng is an outstanding student from the University of Southern California, majoring in Applied Data Science.
 Having a good understanding of software, he has a great interest in Backend and Infrastructure.

 He is an intern at Sony Pictures Entertainment working on cloud web application development.
-He has interned at Nokia as a Scrum Master, responsible for delivering end-to-end functionality.
+He has also interned at Nokia as a Scrum Master, responsible for delivering end-to-end functionality.
 Familiar with Java, Python, he has good troubleshooting skills and is a great team member.

 He'll graduate in December 2022 and is actively seeking a position as a Software Development Engineer.